 All 11 nutrients that benefit thyroid function, and the nutrients to improve other common disorders, are in MartyKendall's article "What is Nutrient Density? https://optimisingnutrition.com/nut...101/#more-12093

-My macro targets for weight loss are 15-20% non-fiber net carbs of nutrient dense foods, and about 40% low fat protein (goal of 145 g based on my ideal weight).
-That's still low carb in the "real world", but higher carb and lower fat than most of the popular "keto" and low carb plans discussed on this forum.
-Foods eliminated are sugar, grains, and refined fats, though now with better metabolic flexibility, having those on occasion does not derail me.
-"People following a low carb diet typically get less vitamin K1, folate, calcium, Vitamin A, vitamin C and magnesium while they will be getting plenty of vitamin B12 and amino acids" as in analysis above.
-In addition, I was also low on Selenium and Zinc, two of the 11 nutrients important for thyroid health.
+My macro targets for weight loss are 15-20% non-fiber net carbs of nutrient dense foods (vegetables, fruit, tubers) and about 40% lean protein (protein goal is 145 g based on my ideal weight including more seafood and dairy).
+That's still low carb in the "real world", but higher carb, higher fiber, higher protein and lower fat than most of the popular "keto" and low carb plans discussed on this forum.
+Foods still eliminated are sugar, grains, and refined fats, though now with better metabolic flexibility, having those on occasion does not derail me.
+"People following a low carb diet typically get less magnesium, potassium, folate, calcium, Vitamins A, C and K1, while they will be getting plenty of vitamin B12 and amino acids" as in analysis above.
+By analyzing my diet, I I was also low on Selenium and Zinc, two of the 11 nutrients important for thyroid health.
 Very low carb works for some, but if older, with a history of obesity, and you haven’t reached an optimal goal weight, after increasing protein and lowering fat, also evaluate the nutrition in the food list you are using.
-After 11 years of yo-yoing with low carb, here’s how I finally found success:
+After 10 years of yo-yoing with low carb, here’s how I finally found success:

 Big, Fat Keto Lies